lnurl/luds/spec.md

 	// These additional payment requests have special requirements:
 	// 1.
 All of them must be issued by the name LN node who issued an original invoice with multipart lnurl.
 	// 2.
 Each of these invoices must have a unique payment hash.
 	// 3.
-Each of these invoices must contain a reference to `paymentId` in its description tag.
+Each of these invoices as well as original one must contain a reference to `paymentId` in their description tags.
 	// 4.
 None of these invoices is allowed to contain a definite amount.
 	// 5.
 None of these invoices is allowed to contain an embedded `lnurl` of any kind.
 	// 6.
 Total number of additional invoices must be greater than 1.